Tesla wants shareholders to reinstate $56 billion pay package for Musk rejected by Delaware judge

 In the filing, Tesla's board wrote that the decision to seek shareholder approval of Musk's 2018 pay package was made by the board after it received a report from a special committee of one board member, Kathleen Wilson-Thompson.

-The shareholder vote is advisory only, but the board wrote that if there is any significant vote against executive pay packages, “we will consider our stockholders' concerns, and the compensation committee will evaluate whether any actions are necessary to address those concerns.”
+The board wrote that if there is any significant vote against future executive pay packages, “we will consider our stockholders' concerns, and the compensation committee will evaluate whether any actions are necessary to address those concerns.”

-Shares of Tesla Inc., which slide another 8% this week, were essentially flat before the opening bell Wednesday.
+Shares of Tesla Inc., which slid another 8% this week, were down slightly in trading just after Wednesday's opening bell.

 Credit: AP

-Note: This story has been corrected to explain that shareholder voting on future executive compensation is advisory only.